coq/coq/doc/sphinx/language/core/modules.rst

 ------------------------------------------

 This table sums up the effect of locality attributes on the scope of vernacular commands in a module, when outside the module where they were entered.
+In the following table:

-A cross (❌) marks an unsupported attribute, which will provoke a compilation error.
-In this table, "not available", means that the command has no effect outside the module it was entered and "short name when imported" means that the command always has effects outside the module but if the module (or the command, via selective importation, when available) is not imported, the corresponding identifier must be qualified in order to be used.
+* a cross (❌) marks an unsupported attribute (compilation error);
+* "not available" means that the command has no effect outside the module it was entered;
+* "when imported" means that the command has effect outside the module if, and only if, the module (or the command, via selective importation) is imported;
+* "short name when imported" means that the command has effects outside the module;
+  if the module (or command, via selective importation) is not imported, the associated identifiers must be qualified;
+* "qualified name" means that the command has effects outside the module, but the corresponding identifier may only be referred to with a qualified name;
+* "always" means that the command always has effects outside the module (even if it is not imported).

 A similar table for :cmd:`Section` can be found :ref:`here<visibility-attributes-sections>`.